ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-2.md

 I received some very nice feedback from folks who appreciated the questions posed as a writing activity in the last post, [Part 1: Perspective]({filename}10-positives-about-being-older-1.md).
 I believe that a good question is a gift.
 It enables a person to clarify their thoughts and feelings and be more able to clearly communicate them.

 I hope you've tried to address some of the questions, too.
 If you have, which ones did you chose?
 Did you find that your view of the world has changed with age?
 Are your usual coping skills working well in addressing the challenges you face at your age now?
 Are you more self-accepting than when you were younger?
-Do you recognize your dominant personality traits as "good old' me," or have you found that these have changed?
+Do you recognize your dominant personality traits as "good ol' me," or have you found that these have changed?

 Five questions.
 Five gifts.